Bank of America and Wells Fargo Dump Some — Not All — Overdraft Penalties

 Bank of America and Wells Fargo have jumped on the bandwagon to eliminate overdraft penalties, though they aren’t riding all of the way yet.

 The nation’s No. 2 and 3 banks announced in January that they will give customers a break on high penalties for overdraft fees but unlike other U.S. Banks did in 2021, they aren’t eliminating them completely.

-Wells Fargo followed suit, announcing that it will give customers 24 hours to make good on overdrafts and negative balance accounts before enforcing such fees.
+Wells Fargo is also cutting customer a break and will give customers 24 hours to make good on overdrafts and negative balance accounts before enforcing such fees.
 It is eliminating its $35 penalty for returned items because of non-sufficient funds but has not budged on the $35 overdraft penalty.

 The Bank of America action is scheduled to begin in May.
 Wells Fargo’s new rules will be in effect by the third quarter of 2022.